espadrine/fleau/README.md

 This exported function also has a series of entries.

+- `fleau.template(string)` returns a function that takes a writer (a function that takes a string) and a scope (a JSON object), and writes the result of applying that scope to the template.
+  This lets you avoid re-compiling the template every time.
+- `fleau.sandboxTemplate(string)` returns a function that takes a writer (a function that takes a string), a scope (a JSON object), a timeout in milliseconds, and a callback that takes an error.
+It writes the result of applying that scope to the template.
+- `fleau.clear()` destroys background processes if you used `sandboxTemplate`.
+- `fleau.parsers` is a map of all parser functions.
+Parsers are used in the `=` macro.
+Each is a function from string to string.
 - `fleau.macros` is a map of all macro functions.
 A *macro* is what specifies what the control zone does (more on this below).
 This is exported for extensibility purposes.
-- `fleau.parsers` is a map of all parser functions.
-Parsers are used in the `=` macro (it prints data from the parameters).
-- `fleau.formatString(input :: String, write :: Function, literal :: Object)`
-  formats the `input` parameter as a template, using the `write` function to write data to the output stream.
-The `literal` object is the `parameters` passed to the function.
-  This function is exported for use in macros.
-- `fleau.eval(literal :: Object, expression :: String)` returns the value
-  corresponding to looking up (or evaluating) an expression in the context of the literal object passed in as parameters to the template.
-  This function is exported for use in macros.
+Each function takes a list of parameters and returns a string containing JS code, where `$_parsers` is `fleau.parsers`, `$_write` is a function outputting the string given as a parameter, and `$_scope` is a map from all variables defined in the scope to their values.
+You may use `fleau.compile` below.
+- `fleau.compile` takes a string template and returns the code as a string of the contents of a function that uses `$_write`, `$_scope` and `$_parsers` as seen previously.

 ## Macros